 Inez Salley was born Christmas Day, 1925 to the late Wilhelmenia and Julius Salley in Orangeburg, South Carolina.
 She traveled to New York City at the age of 16 to reside in the borough of Brooklyn.
 Years later, at the age of 25, she would meet James Melvin, father of her children.

-To send flowers in memory of Inez Salley, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Inez Salley, please visit our Heartfelt Sympathies Store.

 Inez, known by her friends as "Salley" was a stay at home Mom who took advantage of instilling many great values in her children.
 She was a believer of God, Sunday dinners, Prayers and Family Unity.
 She enjoyed cooking and there wasn't any food she didn't like.
 She was very verbal and didnt mind expressing what was on her mind.
 She would always say, “I will never be hungry...When I was coming up, you ate what was in front of you and liked it”.